 Some courses such as work-based learning, independent study, special inclusion classes, and alternative credit programs, etc., produce a grade of "S" (satisfactory) or "U" (unsatisfactory).

-The grade is recorded on the transcript as "S" or "U".
-An "S" earns credit; a "U" does not.
-For calculation purposes when an "S" or "U" grade is used, there are no quality points issued; therefore, there is no credit attempted factored into the GPA calculation.
+The grade is recorded on the transcript as "S" or "U." An "S" earns credit; a "U" does not.
+For calculation purposes when an "S" or "U" grade is used there are no quality points issued; therefore, there is no credit attempted factored into the GPA calculation.

-Any course a student repeats for grade improvement or to build prerequisite skills, and for which credit has been previously granted, cannot receive credit again.
+Any course a student repeats for grade improvement or to build pre-requisite skills and for which credit has been previously granted cannot receive credit again.
 The highest grade earned for a repeated course shall be calculated into the GPA.
-For the purposes of cumulative Grade Point Average calculation, only those courses appearing on the transcript shall be factored into the calculation.